Aluminium: History

 As Wöhler's method could not yield great quantities of aluminium, the metal remained rare; its cost exceeded that of gold.
-The first industrial production of aluminium was established in 1856 by French chemist Henri Etienne Sainte-Claire Deville and companions.
-Deville had discovered that aluminium trichloride could be reduced by sodium, which was more convenient and less expensive than potassium, which Wöhler had used.
+The first industrial production of aluminium was established in 1856 by French chemist Henri Étienne Sainte-Claire Deville and companions.
+Sainte-Claire Deville had discovered that aluminium trichloride could be reduced by sodium, which was more convenient and less expensive than potassium, which Wöhler had used.
 Even then, aluminium was still not of great purity and produced aluminium differed in properties by sample.
 Because of its electricity-conducting capacity, aluminium was used as the cap of the Washington Monument, completed in 1885, the tallest building in the world at the time.
 The non-corroding metal cap was intended to serve as a lightning rod peak.

 The first industrial large-scale production method was independently developed in 1886 by French engineer Paul Héroult and American engineer Charles Martin Hall; it is now known as the Hall–Héroult process.
 The Hall–Héroult process converts alumina into metal.
 Austrian chemist Carl Joseph Bayer discovered a way of purifying bauxite to yield alumina, now known as the Bayer process, in 1889.
 Modern production of aluminium is based on the Bayer and Hall–Héroult processes.

 As large-scale production caused aluminium prices to drop, the metal became widely used in jewelry, eyeglass frames, optical instruments, tableware, and foil, and other everyday items in the 1890s and early 20th century.
 Aluminium's ability to form hard yet light alloys with other metals provided the metal with many uses at the time.
 During World War I, major governments demanded large shipments of aluminium for light strong airframes; during World War II, demand by major governments for aviation was even higher.

 From the early 20th century to 1980, the aluminium industry was characterized by cartelization, as aluminium firms colluded to keep prices high and stable.
 The first aluminium cartel, the Aluminium Association, was founded in 1901 by the Pittsburgh Reduction Company (renamed Alcoa in 1907) and Aluminium Industrie AG.
-The British Aluminium Company, Produits Chimiques d’Alais et de la Camargue, and Société Electro-Métallurgique de Froges also joined the cartel.
+The British Aluminium Company, Produits Chimiques d'Alais et de la Camargue, and Société Électro-Métallurgique de Froges also joined the cartel.

 By the mid-20th century, aluminium had become a part of everyday life and an essential component of housewares.
 In 1954, production of aluminium surpassed that of copper, (Note: Compare annual statistics of aluminium and copper production by USGS.) historically second in production only to iron, making it the most produced non-ferrous metal.
 During the mid-20th century, aluminium emerged as a civil engineering material, with building applications in both basic construction and interior finish work, and increasingly being used in military engineering, for both airplanes and armored vehicle engines.
 Earth's first artificial satellite, launched in 1957, consisted of two separate aluminium semi-spheres joined and all subsequent space vehicles have used aluminium to some extent.
 The aluminium can was invented in 1956 and employed as a storage for drinks in 1958.